cms-patatrack/patatrack-website/wiki/cuda2cupla.md

 /data/cmssw/slc7_amd64_gcc820/external/eigen/e4c107b451c52c9ab2d7b7fa4194ee35332916ec-pafccj/include/eigen3/Eigen/src/Core/products/GeneralBlockPanelKernel.h(1917): warning: calling a __host__ function from a __host__ __device__ function is not allowed
 ```

-## Porting production code from cmssw
+## Porting production code from CMSSW

 After the first example described above, the porting of a plugin from `RecoLocalTracker/SiPixelClusterizer` was attempted.

-The difference with the previous one is that now the code has much more dependencies spread all over the cmssw codebase.
+The difference with the previous one is that now the code has much more dependencies spread all over the CMSSW codebase.
 This means that to build just one file, many different parts of the project had to be updated.
 In practice the first step of the conversion process is to identify all the included files and apply the porting procedures as explained above.
 Here the use of a script helps a lot.

 ### Main problems encountered